He-Is-HaZaRdOuS/Synthetic-Matrix-Generation/README.md

 `compute_loss.py`: Functionality to compute loss metrics for matrix optimization.

+`matrices_list.txt`: Contains a list of desired matrices to expand.

 `matrix_properties_list.txt`: Contains a list of desired matrix properties for reference.

 `original-matrices/`: Directory containing the original, unmodified matrices.